txn2/irsync/README.md

 [![Docker Container Layers](https://shields.beevelop.com/docker/image/layers/cjimti/irsync/1.0.0.svg)](https://hub.docker.com/r/cjimti/irsync/)
 [![Docker Container Pulls](https://img.shields.io/docker/pulls/cjimti/irsync.svg)](https://hub.docker.com/r/cjimti/irsync/)

-Command line utility and [Docker] container for running [rsync] on an interval.
+Command line utility and [Docker] container for running [rsync] on an interval. rsync, synchronizes (one way) files between two sources, **irsync** wrapps [rsync] and runs it on a specified interval.

+As a basic command-line utility, the only requirement is [rsync].
+As a [Docker] container the conly requirement is [Docker].
+The docker container size with all the requirements is only around 5 megs.

+## Background

+I wrote up a little background on the motivation behind v1 **irsync** on my mk blog, [rSync Files on Interval](https://mk.imti.co/raspberry-pi-rsync-interval/).

 ## Demo